Group-Sparse Matrix Factorization for Transfer Learning of Word Embeddings: Experimental Details

-All the Wikipedia text data were downloaded from the English Wikipedia database dumps\footnote{\url{https://dumps.wikimedia.org/enwiki/latest/}} in January 2020.
-We preprocess the text by splitting and tokenizing sentences, removing short sentences that contain less than 20 characters or 5 tokens, and removing stopping words.
-We download the pre-trained word embeddings from GloVe's official website.\footnote{\url{https://nlp.stanford.edu/projects/glove/}} We take those trained using the 2014 Wikipedia dump and Gigaword 5, which contains around 6 billion tokens and 400K vocabulary words.
+\paragraph{Data Pre-processing.} All the Wikipedia text data were downloaded from the English Wikipedia database dumps\footnote{\url{https://dumps.wikimedia.org/enwiki/latest/}} in January 2020.
+We preprocess the text using a standard approach---i.e., splitting and tokenizing sentences, removing short sentences that contain less than 20 characters or 5 tokens, and removing stop words.
+We download the pre-trained word embeddings from GloVe's official website.\footnote{\url{https://nlp.stanford.edu/projects/glove/}} In our experiment, we use the pre-trained vectors trained from the 2014 Wikipedia dump and Gigaword 5, which contains around 6 billion tokens and 400K vocabulary words.

-We solve the optimization problem (\ref{eq:glovejoint_optim}) to construct our transfer learning estimator for each single article.
-We take the pre-trained GloVe word embedding as described above.
-Similar to GloVe, we create the co-occurrence matrix using a symmetric context window of length 5.
-We choose the dimension of the word embedding to be 100 and use the default weighting function of GloVe.
-The Mittens word embeddings are obtained solving a similar problem as (\ref{eq:glovejoint_optim}), but with the Frobenius norm penalty---i.e.,
+\paragraph{Experimental Details.} We estimate the gold estimator based on (\ref{eq:gold_optim}) using domain textual data.
+Given the high computational cost of training proxy word embeddings from the entire Wikipedia corpus using our method, we adopt GloVe pre-trained embeddings as a proxy estimator.
+We implement our transfer learning method based on (\ref{eq:joint_optim}).
+To extend our approach to the GloVe objective, we solve the optimization problem (\ref{eq:glovejoint_optim}).
+The Mittens word embeddings are obtained solving a similar problem as (\ref{eq:glovejoint_optim}), but with the Frobenius norm penalty---i.e., $\sum_{i\in[d]}\|(U_i + V_i)- \widehat{U}_p^i\|^2.$ Our model setup follows that of GloVe.
+We create the co-occurrence matrix using a symmetric context window of length 5.
+We choose the dimension of the word embedding to be 100.
+To ensure fair comparison, we tune the hyperparameters for all methods.
+We found our results to be robust to the choice of hyperparameters.

+To measure the predictive accuracy, we split our data of word co-occurrence randomly into training set (i.e., 90\% of the gold data) and test set (i.e., 10\% of the gold data) for each article.
+Then, we compute the average predictive error of each estimator for each article over 5 trials.
+To compare different estimators, we aggregate article-level predictive errors into a domain-level predictive error, which is an average across article-level predictive errors normalized by article length of articles within the corresponding domain.